- Records Unit

 The Newton Police Department Records Unit is responsible for central coordination and administration of department records, data entry, system storage, maintenance and retrieval functions.

-Additional duties of the department's two records clerks include the coordination of court appearances, providing information to the public upon request, maintaining found property listings, receiving payment on parking tickets, answering incoming phone calls, interacting with walk-in traffic and the sale of dog, cat, and bicycle licenses.
+Additional duties include the coordination of court appearances, providing information to the public upon request, maintaining found property listings, receiving payment on parking tickets, answering incoming phone calls, interacting with walk-in traffic and the sale of dog, cat and bicycle licenses.